wasmerio/wasmer-pack/CONTRIBUTING.md

 avoid your project like the plague because getting even the most trivial changes merged becomes a multi-hour chore.

+To help this, we have [a GitHub Action][workflow-timer] which will post passive-aggressive comments on each PR to let you know how much your changes have affected CI times.

 ### Goal 2: It Just Works

 Users of `wit-pack` should be able to compile the project from scratch and use